Jonas Blue: 2017–2019: Blue

 On 14 September 2017, Jonas Blue produced the song "Heartline" sung by Craig David for his album The Time is Now.
-It managed to chart at No. 24 on the UK Singles Chart.
+It reached No. 24 on the UK Singles Chart.
 On 13 October 2017, the single "We Could Go Back" was released, featuring Moelogo.
 It charted at No. 74 on the UK Singles Chart.

 On 5 January 2018, Blue released "Hearts Ain't Gonna Lie", with Arlissa.
 On 16 March 2018, he released the single "Alien" with Sabrina Carpenter.
 On 25 May 2018, he released "Rise" featuring Jack & Jack.
 It charted at No. 3 on the UK Singles Chart.
+He released another version of "Rise" with the south Korean girl group IZ*ONE.
 He released "I See Love" featuring Joe Jonas on 29 June 2018, which appears on the Hotel Transylvania 3 soundtrack as well as Blue's debut album.
 American DJ MK released a song titled "Back & Forth" with Blue and English singer-songwriter Becky Hill.
 It charted at No. 12 in the UK.
 Bantu released "Roll with Me" with Blue featuring Shungudzo and ZieZie on 21 September 2018.

 On 5 October 2018, Blue released "Polaroid" with English singer Liam Payne and Canadian singer Lennon Stella as the eighth single from the debut studio album Blue.
 The song charted at No. 12 on the UK Singles Chart.
 His debut album, Blue, was released on 9 November 2018.
-It was also confirmed that Blue was to be the executive producer of British girl group Four of Diamonds' debut album.
-On 30 November 2018, Jonas Blue produced the song 'Blind' sung by Four of Diamonds for their upcoming album.
+It was also confirmed that he would be the executive producer of British girl group Four of Diamonds' debut album.
+On 30 November 2018, Blue produced the song "Blind" sung by Four of Diamonds for their upcoming album.

 "Desperate" featuring Nina Nesbitt was released as the ninth single from Blue's debut album on 23 January 2019.
 "Wild" featuring Chelcee Grimes, TINI and Jhay Cortez was released as the tenth and final single from the album on 27 February 2019.

 2019–2020: Est. 1989

 On 22 March 2019, Blue released "What I Like About You" featuring Theresa Rex.
 It peaked at No. 16 on the UK Singles Chart.
 On 31 May 2019, Dutch DJ Tiësto released the song "Ritual" with Blue and British singer Rita Ora, which peaked at No. 24 on the UK Singles Chart.
 On 19 July 2019, Blue released the song "I Wanna Dance", followed by the song "Younger" with English singer Hrvy on 6 September 2019.

-On 19 November 2020, Jonas Blue co-produced the song "My Head & My Heart" for Ava Max from her album Heaven & Hell, which reached the top 20 of the UK Singles Chart.
+On 19 November 2020, Blue co-produced the song "My Head & My Heart" for Ava Max from her album Heaven & Hell, which reached the top 20 of the UK Singles Chart.